circleci/circleci-docs/jekyll/_cci2/contexts.md

 To make a context available only to the administrators of the organization, you may remove all of the groups associated with a context.
 All other users will lose access to that context.

-### Adding and Removing Users from Teams and Groups
+## Adding and Removing Users from Teams and Groups

 CircleCI syncs GitHub team and LDAP groups every few hours.
 If a user is added or removed from a GitHub team or LDAP group, it will take up to a few hours to update the CircleCI records and remove access to the context.

-### Adding and Removing Environment Variables from Restricted Contexts
+## Adding and Removing Environment Variables from Restricted Contexts

 Addition and deletion of environment variables from a restricted context is limited to members of the context groups.

 ## Deleting a Context

-If the context is restricted with a group other than `All members`, you must be a member of the security group to complete this task.
+If the context is restricted with a group other than `All members`, you must be a member of that security group to complete this task:

-1. As an organization administrator, Navigate to the Settings > Contexts page in the CircleCI application.
+1. As an organization administrator, navigate to the Organization Settings > Contexts page in the CircleCI application.

 2. Click the Delete Context button for the Context you want to delete.
 A confirmation dialog box appears.